LESSON 13 B

 Question 1

-In the early nineteenth century, Americans sought to resolve their political disputes through compromise, yet by 1860 this no longer seemed possible. analyze the reasons for this change.
+In the early nineteenth century, Americans sought to resolve their political disputes through compromise,

 2005 FORM A, PART B